 From the context menu, select Convert to Markup.

 A markup annotation has a light-blue background, regardless of the background color you set.
-If you change a markup annotation back to a regular annotation, the annotation returns to the background color you set.
+If you change a markup annotation to a regular annotation, the annotation returns to the background color you set.

 In a model reference hierarchy, Show Markup and Hide Markup apply only to the current model reference level.

-Click Function.
-You can make an annotation interactive using a link.
-Alternatively, you can make an annotation interactive by adding a click function callback.
 A click function is a MATLAB function that Simulink invokes when you click an annotation.

 The text for annotations associated with a click function appears in blue.

-function with an annotation, set the
+a delete function with an annotation, programmatically set the